lyfeyaj/railscasts-subscriber/README.md

-## This is RailsCasts Subscriber with a little hicking
+## This is RailsCasts Subscriber with a little hack

 ### Usage